ryancdickson/www.ccadb.org/policy.md

 1. Full name of the CA Owner or corresponding Affiliate (e.g., organization providing external RA services) that was audited;
 2. Name and address of the organization performing the audit;
 3. Qualifications of the team performing the audit;
-4. The physical locations that were or were not audited;
+4. The physical locations that were and were not audited;
 5. SHA-256 fingerprint of each root and subordinate CA certificate that was in scope of the audit (see format specifications below);
 6. Full names and version numbers of the audit standards that were used during the audit;
 7. List of the CA Owner's applicable policy documents (with version numbers and publication dates) referenced during the audit;